ajinkya1312/EcommerceMicroservice/readme.md

 Product can only be updated for price.
 Products do not have quantities associated.
 Delivery location and status are not maintained.
+Orders with invalid product ids would no be purchased partially.

 ## Application briefing
 ## Messaging with Queue